Microbiomes of Aquatic, Plant, and Soil Systems across Kansas

 RII Track-1 Award

-In September 2017, Kansas received the NSF EPSCoR Track-1 Award OIA-1656006 for a research project titled Microbiomes of Aquatic, Plant and Soil Systems (MAPS) across Kansas.
-The project utilizes fundamental research to determine how microbiomes can enhance productivity, mitigate environmental problems in agricultural-dominated landscapes, and conserve native grasslands and their ecosystem functions.
-The MAPS project will probe the connectivity among microbiomes found in plants, aquatic and soil systems.
-The steep precipitation gradient across the state makes Kansas an outstanding outdoor laboratory for testing hypotheses related to the impacts of precipitation on microbial processes.
-While previous research tends to focus on plant, soil, and aquatic microbiomes individually, recognition of the interconnected nature of the three classes of microbiomes makes this project unique and potentially transformative.
+The current Kansas NSF EPSCoR Track-1 Award OIA-1656006 project titled Microbiomes of Aquatic, Plant and Soil Systems (MAPS) across Kansas utilizes fundamental research to determine how microbiomes can enhance productivity, mitigate environmental problems in agricultural-dominated landscapes, and conserve native grasslands and their ecosystem functions.
+In addition, the MAPS project will investigate the integrated connectivity among microbiomes found in plants, aquatic and soil systems making this project unique and potentially transformative.

 The MAPS’ vision is a world in which microbiomes and their interactions with the environment are used to manage ecosystem processes and mitigate environmental degradation in agricultural and native landscapes.